Have you ever tried calling someone on your Android phone and received a “Mobile network not available” error message?

 This method will reset your radio broadcast signal settings.
 Check to see if the problem has been resolved by making a phone call.

 Use a Wi-Fi connection to check if there’s any software update available for your device.
-We all know when it comes to running the last OS version, Android phones are definitely not the best at it.
+Android phones are not the best when it comes to running the latest Android version.

 Go to your phone Settings > About phone > Update Center > System update.
 Your phone will check for software updates, it should take less than a minute depending on your Wi-Fi connection.

 If there’s an available software update for your phone, download and install it.
 This might fix the problem.
 In case there’s none, move on to the next step.

 Resetting your device’s network settings will reset every network-related setting to the factory default.
 Most times, it can fix problems with surfing the internet and receiving calls or emails.

 The following steps will show you how to reset your phone network settings: